 I thought that last thing would bother me more, but it didn’t.
 It felt good!
 It felt like trimming the fat, letting the people who weren’t “my people” fall away to make room for a real community.
 So when I re-downloaded the Instagram app (while the moon was waning between full and new), I continued to purge.

 So while the moon slowly disappeared in anticipation of a fresh phase, my “following” count disappeared, too.
 Over the past week, I’ve made it a practice to unfollow any accounts that show up on my screen and don’t inspire me in some way; I’ve unfollowed over 3,000 people!
 This simple act has made my social media experience infinitely better; when I do check the app, there are less images to scroll through, and every single image I see offers me something in return.
-I’ve also lost about 300 followers total...but you know what?
-They were simply just not my people.
+I’ve also lost about 300 followers total... but you know what?
+They weren’t my people.

 My Instagram “detox and purge” phase has ended almost exactly in line with this latest moon phase.
 Tomorrow, August 11th, there’s a new moon in Leo (ruled by the sun), and I can already feel the cosmic energy lifting.
 Can you?